 First, ask yourself why you want a new CRM system.
 Try to identify the problems you have with your current system and their impact on your organisation.

-Once you know the results you need, you can identify what you need to improve.
+Once you know the ideal outcome, you can identify what you need to improve.
 What needs to change?
-This varies from company to company, but there are some common points:
+This varies from company to company, but there are some commont patterns:

-In any case, quantify what you want to achieve as succinctly as possible.
-This will help you to define your functionality requirements later on.
+In every case, quantify what you want to achieve as succinctly as possible.
+This will help you define your functionality requirements later on, and it will be a massive help when you’re fighting for budget if you can show expected ROI.

 How will your teams access the new system?

-It should also be noted that the deployment method you choose (SaaS or sometimes even on-premise) will affect the budget for the new software, the implementation services you will need and the ease of access to the system.
+Also keep in mind the deployment method you choose (cloud-hosting or on-premise) will affect the budget for the new software, the implementation services you will need and the ease of access to the system.

-- For a SaaS, what is the average downtime of the provider and what happens in case of loss of connectivity?
+• For a SaaS, what is the average downtime of the provider over a year and what happens in case of loss of connectivity?
+You can of course negotiate this in the SLAs, but the objective is to ensure maximum uptime.

-- If so, are your servers sufficient and what backup procedures should be put in place?
+• If so, are your servers sufficient, is your IT team able to take this on, and what backup procedures should be put in place?

 How intensively will the system be used?